aconstlink/twitch_irc_bot/README.md

 ## Required User Information
 You need to provide some Twitch related information in order to use the bot.
 - Client ID
-- Client Secret
+- Client Secret (only for confidential clients)
 - Channel Name
 - Nick Name
 - Broadcasater ID
 - Bot ID

 ## How does it work
 You as the broadcaster is using the bot.
-You should not pass the bot to someone else due to confidential data used.
+You should not pass the bot to someone else due to confidential data used if you are using a confidential client application.
+If you are using a public client application, you can actually pass your bot around!
+You could even ship it with your game.

 ### 1 Create a Twitch Account for your bot
 The regular way to create you a bot is to create new Twitch account.
 In for this account, create a confidential client with a client_id and a client_secret.
 We need to create a confidential client because otherwise the process of refreshing the user token will not work.
 The refresh token will not refresh the user token and is quickly expired.
 Also the device_code will expire quickly, so the user need to regularly and manually authorize the bot.